BitcoinDesign/Guide/guide/payments/request.md

 ### Lightning

-Receiving a Lightning payment is something that involves a lot of background complexity.
+Receiving a payment is something that involves a lot of background complexity.
 How a wallet application manages this, has a major impact on the end user's experience.

-To receive a Lightning payment, the receiver needs a payment channel with inbound liquidity and also has to be online.
+To receive a payment, the receiver needs a payment channel with inbound liquidity and also has to be online.
 Some wallets offer services that allow channels to be opened on-demand if a user has no inbound liquidity when receiving an incoming payment.
 They may also hold payment for a user until they are online to forward it to them.
 These services require a wallet to be solely connected to the peer that offers these services.
 We cover what services are commonly offered and how they work on our Lightning services page.

-Without Lightning services, a user will need to obtain some inbound liquidity before receiving a Lightning payment.
+Without Lightning services, a user will need to obtain some inbound liquidity before receiving a payment.
 This can be done by opening a channel with a peer that offers inbound liquidity and/or sending payments moving outbound to inbound capacity.
 It is recommended to let users know if they do not have any inbound liquidity before they share a payment request to prevent a payment failure.

-### On-chain

-Receiving on-chain involves the sender broadcasting a transaction to the network for it to be confirmed.
-As on-chain transaction confirmation times vary based on network congestion and fees being paid, it is uncertain exactly when a transfer will be considered complete.
-Keep users informed of the state of their incoming transfers.

 <div class="image-slide-gallery">